anoma/nspec/docs/system_architecture/state/resource_machine/data_structures/resource/computable_components/nullifier.md

 # Resource Nullifier

-A resource nullifier is a computed field publishing of which makrs the associated with the nullifier resource as consumed.
+A resource nullifier is a computed field, the publishing of which marks the resource associated with the nullifier as consumed.

 For a resource `r`, `r.nullifier(nullifierKey) = NullifierHash(nullifierKey, r)`, where `nullifierKey` is a key provided externally.